Moo-Ack-Productions/MCprep/README.md

 Known Bugs
 ======
 - SOMETIMES UNDO (control/command z) MAY CRASH AFTER MESHSWAPPING, recommended to save before using to be safe but generally is fine.
-- Currently meshwapassumes that the block size is 1x1x1, note that by default Mineways has a block size 0.1x0.1x0.1, please set it to 1m or 100cm on export or use the upscale function.
+- Currently meshwap assumes that the block size is 1x1x1, note that by default Mineways has a block size 0.1x0.1x0.1, please set it to 1m or 100cm on export or use the upscale function.
 - Motion blur glitches on wind-swaying elements, e.g. grass: This is a bug with blender, where solidify plus the displacement modifiers and split edges modifiers can create bad motion blur effects.
 The easy fix is to remove split edges and let the grass be shaded smoothly instead.
-- **Both mineways and jmc2obj oddities:**
+- **Both Mineways and jmc2obj oddities:**
   - Redstone items like repeaters, dust, and so forth generally don't swap properly, and is a much more difficult problem to solve.
   - Rails: for jmc2obj, all rails should at least be placed in the correct position, but not necessarily rotated correctly.
   - Some materials such as fire are pre-setup with animated image sequences (yay!), but blender cannot pack image sequences into a blend file.
 If animated textures go missing (e.g. after moving a blend file around), reconnect them back to the according folder/file, such as /textures/fire/fire_0001.png.
 Note this should not be a problem if the default meshwap path/file is used, provided the addon is not uninstalled.